-The advantage of asexual reproduction is its simplicity (there is no need to find a partner) and high effectiveness.
+The advantage of asexual reproduction is its simplicity and high effectiveness.
 There is no need to find a partner and any asexual organism can reproduce in any place.
 Another advantage is that gene combinations created as a result of mutations are transmitted from generation to generation without change.

 The disadvantage of asexual reproduction is that mutations are the only source of diversity.
 Therefore if two beneficial mutations $a \rightarrow A$ and $b \rightarrow B$ are created in different organisms of asexual population, they will never combine.
-Organism with AB genotype can appear only if mutation B will appear in some of the descendants of the organism with mutation A, and vise versa (Fisher, 1930; Müller, 1932).
+Organism with AB genotype can appear only if mutation B will appear in some of the descendants of the organism with mutation A, and vice versa (Fisher, 1930; Müller, 1932).